gonzalofranetovic/theme-academic-cv/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Social Justice
+  - Inequality
-  - Subjective inequality
+  - Social Stratification
-  - Social stratification
+  - Social Mobility
-  - Social mobility
+  - Social Networks
-  - Computational social sciences

 # Education to show in About widget
 education: